-Hyundai Sonata owners have reported 26 problems linked to door latch (under the latches/locks/linkage category).
+Hyundai Sonata owners have reported 28 problems related to door latch (under the latches/locks/linkage category).

 See all problems of the 2010 Hyundai Sonata.

-The vehicle was a 2009 Hyundai Sonata.
+The contact owns a 2009 Hyundai Sonata.
 The contact stated that the interior door handle on the front driver's side fractured.
 The contact sustained a laceration to the left hand as a result of the failure.
 The contact did not seek medical treatment for the injury however.
 The vehicle was not taken to the dealer or repair shop.
 The VIN was unavailable.
 The manufacturer was made aware of the issue and provided no assistance.
 The current and the failure mileage was 36,500.
-This problem occurred on 07/19/2012.

 See all problems of the 2009 Hyundai Sonata.

 The contact owns a 2007 Hyundai Sonata.
 The contact stated that while attempting to open the passenger side door, the door handle completely fractured.
 The contact took the vehicle to the dealer where he was advised that because the door handle was designed from plastic, the cold weather would cause the plastic to break.
 The vehicle was not repaired.
 The failure mileage was 40,000.

 See all problems of the 2007 Hyundai Sonata.